CaM-Gen:Causally-aware Metric-guided Text Generation

-\textbf{Training details.} For \textbf{causal model}, we use two sequential feed forward neural networks with $5$ dense layers of size $128$, each followed by an activation layer, for the treatment and potential outcome network trained with Adam optimizer\cite{kingma2014adam}.
-We estimate average treatment effect for various features, like \textit{word count}, \textit{sentence count}, \textit{paragraph count} and parts of speech tags, like \textit{noun count}, and \textit{adjective count}\footnote{The list of features and their ATE is available in Appendix.}.
+For causal model, we use two sequential feed forward neural networks with $5$ dense layers of size $128$, each followed by an activation layer, for the treatment and potential outcome network trained with Adam optimizer \cite{kingma2014adam}.
 The parts of speech (POS) are extracted using the POS tagging in textblob\footnote{\url{https://textblob.readthedocs.io}} library.
 Both treatment and potential outcome networks are trained on $90$-$10$ train-test split over $10$ epochs.
-Table \ref{tab:potential-outcome-mae} shows the mean absolute error of potential outcome model and its test accuracy for various target (outcome) metrics.
-Given high confidence potential outcome model for \textit{Recommendation (upvote) count} and \textit{Comment count}, we use these for further ATE analysis and use these metrics as target metrics in generative models for the NYT dataset.
-Participation count and replies count are used for Webhose.
-Figure \ref{fig:ate_recomm}, \ref{fig:ate_comm} shows the average treatment effect of various text features on these outcome metrics.
-We empirically choose significance level of $0.1$ and include the features with average treatment effect of greater than $0.1$ in magnitude as our causal features in the generative models.

-For \textbf{CVAE}, we use a bidirectional recurrent neural network (bi-RNN) with a GRU that encodes each context sentence to a fixed sized vector of size $300$, represented by last layer hidden layer representation of the bi-RNN.
-We pass these vector through another GRU network with one layer of hidden dimension $600$.
-The last hidden representation of this layer gives us the context vector $c$.
-The decoder network is also a one-layer GRU with dimensionality of $400$.
+For CVAE, we use a bidirectional recurrent neural network (bi-RNN), which encodes each context sentence to a fixed $300$-sized vector.
+We pass these vectors through another GRU network with one hidden-layer of $600$-dimension, resulting in the context vector $c$.
+The decoder network is also a one-layer GRU with dimensionality $400$.
 The end-to-end model is trained with an Adam optimizer.